 The ruling means Sherman will play against the St. Louis Rams in Week 17.

 More importantly, it means Seattle will have both its starting cornerbacks for the playoffs.
 Brandon Browner, a Pro Bowl choice in 2011, returns from a four-game suspension next week.
 His size and physical style have proved disruptive for opposing offenses.
 Sherman is also aggressive.
-Together, they provide Seattle with a unique set of corners: both 6-foot-3 or taller, and both eager to challenge receivers.
+Together, they provide Seattle with a unique duo of corners.
+Both are 6-foot-3 or taller, and both are eager to challenge receivers.

 The NFL has not announced its decision in the Sherman case.